Travis Scott Shares New Details About Kylie Jenner's

 Stormi Webster was born in February of this year, after Jenner and Scott managed to keep Kylie's pregnancy a secret for months.
 Months later, Scott released his third studio album Astroworld, which contained a few coded references to Stormi and Jenner.
 Jenner and Scott are, unofficially, the new Royal couple of kingdom Kardashian — and part of Scott's crowning is his first appearance on Ellen.

-Lastly, before you watch the clip, know this: Travis Scott used to do musical theatre!
+Lastly, before you watch the clip, know this: Travis Scott used to do musical theater!
 On Ellen, he sang a quick rendition of "Too Darn Hot" by Cole Porter.

 Watch the full clip of Scott, below.